mbilab/mbi-gallery/README.md

 ## Options
-###photoFolderUrl###
+###rawFolderUrl###
+The address of the folder containing the raw images

+###previewFolderUrl###
+(Default:equals to 'rawFolderUrl')
-The address of the folder containing the images been put in the div
+The address of the folder containing the preview images inserted in the div

 ###descriptionUrl###
-The address of the txt file that contains the image and its description
+The address of the txt file that contains the image name and its description

 ###separator###
 (Default:'\t')[Tab]
 The symbol used to separate the file name and the description or two descriptions